*RefereeBio

 INDIVIDUAL MANUSCRIPT SCORES

-Seven dimensions, seven different questions.
+Ten dimensions, ten different questions.

 The dimensions are diagnostic, not interchangeable.
 A manuscript can be technically strong but conceptually incremental, novel but statistically fragile, or compelling overall while poorly matched to a particular journal.
 The purpose is to show where the manuscript is limited and why.
+Each dimension is scored from specific, checkable evidence in the manuscript's own text — grounded and auditable, not a single holistic guess — and the evidence standard for a given dimension adapts to what kind of study the manuscript actually is, so a screening paper and a mechanistic experiment aren't held to an identical bar.

 01